digbmc/dsgas/answers.md

     git add --all
     git commit -m "mychanges"

-Create a new **branch** of the repository so your changes won't interfering with anyone else's work.

-    git branch newbranch

-**Checkout** your new branch (switch to it).

-    git checkout newbranch

 **Push** your changes to your personal **branch** (you don't need to pull because nobody else should be working on this branch)